m-njera/DP/README.md

 ## What are Recommender Systems

-Recommendation systems describe the **techniques** used to predict ratingsand opinionsinwhichausermighthaveapropensitytoexpress
+Recommendation systems describe the **techniques** used to predict ratingsand opinions in which a user might have a propensity to express choice.

 A recommender system is a technology that is deployed in the **environment** where **_items_** _(products, movies, events, articles)_ are to be recommended to **_users_** _(customers, visitors, app users, readers)_ or the opposite.